 13. If the buyer rejects the goods as of right, he is not bound to return the same to the seller but must notify him the fact of rejection.

 It literally means “buyer beware” This is a Common Law principle to the effect that in the absence of fraud or misinterpretation, the seller is not liable if the goods sold do not have the qualities the buyer expected them to have.
 A buyer buys goods as they are.

-The principle was developed the Common Law to protect manufacturers ensuring that their goods were sold irrespective of their quality.
+The principle was developed by the Common Law to protect manufacturers by ensuring that their goods were sold irrespective of their quality.
 Sellers of goods at Common Law would not guarantee anything about the goods unless a buyer demanded a warranty.
 However, these principles turned out to be very harsh to the consumers and exception had to be developed.

 The Doctrine of Caveat Emptor is now contained in sec.
 16 of the sale of Goods Act which provides Inter-alia:

 “There is no implied warrantee or condition as to the quality of fitness for any particular purpose of goods supplied under a contract of Sale.”

 However the doctrine has been modified by way of exceptions to protect consumers.